ng-docs/angular-cn/aio/content/guide/testing-components-scenarios.md

 <code-example
   path="testing/src/app/hero/hero-detail.component.html" header="app/hero/hero-detail.component.html"></code-example>

-Tests that exercise the component need &hellip;
+Tests that exercise the component need …

 * To wait until a hero arrives before elements appear in the DOM
 * A reference to the title text
 * A reference to the name input box to inspect and set it
 * References to the two buttons so they can click them
 * Spies for some of the component and router methods

 Even a small form such as this one can produce a mess of tortured conditional setup and CSS element selection.